CoherentLabs/StarterGuide/guide/content/chapters/chapter-9/index.md

     }
 ```

-And in our update function, we can add the following code:
+And in our init function, we can add the following code:

 ```
 this._tooltip = this.createTooltip(value.title, value.description, value.locked);